 Overactivity – Many cases of low back pain can be attributed to muscle soreness from overactivity.
 Ligament fibers and muscles can also become injured and overstretched, causing pain.
 Low back soreness and stiffness can be the result of an intense softball or golf game or even too much yard work.
 Fortunately, pain from overactivity usually disappears after a few days’ rest and recuperation.

 Disk Degeneration – Intervertebral discs often dehydrate, shrink and wear with age.
-In some cases, they can collapse completely, causing the facet joints (found in the back of each vertebrae) to rub against each other.
-This can result in stiffness,pain and a poor posture.
+In some cases, they can collapse completely, causing the facet joints (found in the back of each vertebra) to rub against each other.
+This can result in stiffness, pain and a poor posture.
 The “wear and tear” of the facet joints is commonly referred to as osteoarthritis.
 The condition may also lead to other back problems, including spinal stenosis.

 Disc Injury – Low back pain that lingers for several days may signal disc injury.